Coarse cone quotients: Sequence spaces and the -index theorem

 Finally, Assumption \ref{retgtrtbvgfdbgfd}.\ref{hwrtwrgwrgrtgt} ensures that the $L^{2}$-index theorem can be applied to the components.
-The finite asymptotic dimension assumptions could be replaced by more general assumptions of an operator norm localization property, but then we can not cite \cite{Bunke:2025aa} anymore. \hB \end{rem}
+The finite asymptotic dimension assumptions could be replaced by more general assumptions of an operator norm localization property, but then we cannot cite \cite{Bunke:2025aa} anymore. \hB \end{rem}

-\begin{rem} The statement \eqref{bfgdbdgbergbf} is the same as in \cite[Lem.
+\begin{rem} The statement \eqref{grewfwerfrw34w} is the same as in \cite[Lem.
 6.5]{Willett_2012}.
 But formally it does not follow from this reference since the terms have different technical definitions. \cite[Lem.
 6.5]{Willett_2012} is stated in the case where $Y$ is a space of graphs in the sense of \cite[Def.
 1.1]{Willett_2012}, but it is clearly true and also used in the literature in more general situations.
-With \cref{retgtrtbvgfdbgfd}.\ref{koperhtrtgetrgertg} we hope to provide a reference for such a result with explicit, very general assumptions (not excluding the possibility to generalize further by replacing finite asymptotic dimension by the operator norm localization property). \hB
+With \cref{retgtrtbvgfdbgfd}.\ref{koperhtrtgetrgertg} we hope to provide a reference for such a result with explicit, very general assumptions (not excluding the possibility to generalize further by replacing finite asymptotic dimension by the operator norm localization property). \hB \end{rem}